-The Australian Animal Welfare Standards and Guidelines – Livestock at Saleyards and Depots have been developed and are pending endorsement from the Agriculture Ministers.
+The Australian Animal Welfare Standards and Guidelines – Livestock at Saleyards and Depots have been recommended by the Agriculture Secretaries Committee (AGSOG) to the Agriculture Ministers for national endorsement, and it is now pending endorsement by the state and territory Agriculture Ministers.
+Once endorsed, it is then up to the jurisdictions to adopt into their respective legislation.

 The standards and guidelines reflect the commitment of jurisdictions to a nationally consistent approach to animal welfare.
 They promote humane and considerate treatment of livestock handled through Australian saleyards and depots; inform all people responsible for the care and management of livestock about their responsibilities; and set a minimum industry standard by defining acceptable livestock management practices.
 They are based on current scientific knowledge, recommended industry practice and community expectations.